zhaocai/oh-my-posh/README.md

 Install-Module posh-git
 ```

-You should use ConEmu to have a brilliant Terminal experience on Windows.
+You should use ConEmu to have a brilliant terminal experience on Windows.
 You can install it using [Chocolatey](https://chocolatey.org/) :

 ```
 choco install ConEmu
 ```

-The fonts I use are Powerline fonts, there is a great [repository](https://github.com/powerline/fonts) containing them and a ps1 file to install.
+The fonts I use are Powerline fonts, there is a great [repository](https://github.com/powerline/fonts) containing them and a .ps1 file to install.
 I use `Meslo LG M for Powerline` in my ConEmu setup together with custom colors.

 Installing